Home Report Arran

 In terms of property types, Arran has quite a varied set of stock.
 From older terraced houses, converted cottages and classic Victorian villas to caravans and more modern bungalows and family homes.
-As of August 2020, the average price of a property in Arran stands at £248,246, which represents a 2.28% decrease on the previous year and a 1.41% increase since May 2020.
-In terms of property types, flats in Isle of Arran sold for an average of £197,428 and terraced houses for £186,373.
+The average price for property in the Isle of Arran stood at £278,016 in January 2023.

 Why Use Shepherds

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Isle of Arran property market that nobody else can.